 Again, the equivalent disc format makes the most of the higher resolution, looking a touch crisper and sharper.
 But is the higher resolution justifiable for streaming?
 Absolutely.
 And to that end, Amazon and Netflix are equally compelling options.

-A year or so ago, this fight would have been over by round two, with Netflix lifting the belt over Amazon’s crumpled figure.
+A couple of years ago, this fight would have been over by round two, with Netflix lifting the belt over Amazon’s crumpled figure.

-But Amazon has risen to challenge its rival’s long-term supremacy, pruning its service to be more user-friendly and competitive in terms of both pricing and catalogue.
+But to its credit, Amazon has risen to challenge its rival’s long-term supremacy, pruning its service to be more competitive in terms of both pricing and catalogue, and enhancing its user experience.

-Amazon Video is arguably the most affordable way to watch 4K and HDR content and, for heavy users of Amazon’s shopping and music streaming, it’s an attractive option as part of its complete Prime package.
+Amazon Video is the most affordable way to watch 4K and HDR content (half the price of Netflix, in fact!) and, for heavy users of Amazon’s shopping and music streaming, it’s an attractive option as part of its complete Prime package.
+It's the option.